rawpixel-vincent/string-literal-list/README.md

 *If you code in typescript, you probably don't need any of this.*

-Thanks to @gustavoguichard and his work on https://github.com/gustavoguichard/string-ts that taught me how to work with string literals.

 ## Overview

 The StringList class extends the Array interface types to work with string literals.

-- immutable: methods that mutate the array in place like push, pop, shift, unshift, splice are not working, it's possible to escape the list to a mutable array with the method `mutable()`
+- immutable: methods that mutate the array in place like push, pop, shift, unshift, splice should not be used, there is a strict export that enforce this by freezing the instance when constructed.

 - inference: concat, toReversed, toSorted and slice methods are implemented to return a new frozen instance and will infer the new values.
   - the concat method parameters types has been updated to accept strings literals and/or instances of StringList.